 The three day workshop journeys through the process of building and performing a Forum Theatre play from start to finish.
 This includes playing games from the arsenal of Theatre of the Oppressed; telling and choosing stories of oppression; using Aesthetics of the Oppressed (clean trash sculpture, etc) to explore the story and the issues; and applying rehearsal games.
 We will examine the theory and politics of the work while staying firmly rooted in practice.
 Participants have the opportunity to practice jokering a Forum play and teaching back the games to the group, and receive constructive feedback from the group.
 We will take time to address a variety of questions that arise when working with different communities.
 At the conclusion of the training, we'll share original Forum plays with friends and colleagues.
 Participants will receive a packet of notes from the training that includes games, exercises, and an outline for jokering a forum performance.

 Application: Please submit an application to attend via this link.
-As of 4/12, new applications will be added to the waiting list.

 For any questions about this training, please contact Sulu LeoNimm at email@example.com.
 To receive updates about future trainings, sign up for our mailing list at: http://www.tonyc.nyc/newsletter